cdapio/cdap/cdap-docs/introduction/source/index.rst

      :widths: 80 20
      :stub-columns: 1

-     * - Delete the Application from the Server
+     * - Delete the application from the Server
        -

   .. list-table::